Linda King

 Linda King (born 1940) is an American sculptor, playwright and poet.
 She is best known for having been the girlfriend of American writer Charles Bukowski for several years in the early 1970s.

 Personal life

 Born in 1940, King grew up in Boulder, Utah.
-Marrying early in life, the union ended in divorce after 10 years.
+She first married early in life, divorcing after 10 years.
 During the 1970s, King edited the literary magazine, Purr.
 King was an actress before she became a sculptor and poet.
 King has two children.